sarahrahrahrah3/Millio/README.md

-# Millio is a webpage made to manage lines
+# Millio is a webpage made to manage restaurant lines
+# Bootstrap is the application used to execute our webpage